 Environmental Monitoring in Food Safety

 At FoodReady food safety software and consulting we get many emails asking about environmental monitoring, what it is and how we can help food businesses perform environmental monitoring.
-Lucky for you, FoodReady is coming out with an Environmental Monitoring App to help ...
+Lucky for you, FoodReady is coming out with an Environmental Monitoring App ...

 At FoodReady food safety software and consulting we get many emails asking about environmental monitoring, what it is and how we can help food businesses perform environmental monitoring.
 Lucky for you, FoodReady is coming out with an Environmental Monitoring App to help you with these tasks.
 I will be writing a more in-depth article regarding our Environmental Monitoring app when it becomes available.
 FoodReady can also help you assess whether an Environmental Monitoring Program should be in place as part of your food safety process.